 - If an author discovers a material error or inaccuracy in his or her own published article, it is the author's responsibility to immediately notify the journal editor or publisher and cooperate with him or her to withdraw or correct the paper.
 If the editor or publisher learns from a third party that the published article contains a material error, it is the author's responsibility to withdraw or correct the paper immediately or provide the editor with evidence of the correctness of the original work.

 - Authors assign copyright or license the publication rights in their articles, including abstracts, to WSB University.

 - Reviewers must ensure that authors have acknowledged all sources of data used in the research.
-Any kind of similarity between the manuscript and other published paper must be immediately brought in to notice to the Editor-in-Chief.
+Any kind of similarity between the manuscript and another published paper must be immediately brought to the attention of the Editor-in-Chief.

 - Reviewers should be independent experts with no conflict of interest and relationships with any of the authors or institutions connected to the papers.

 - Reviews should be conducted objectively, and the reviewers should express their views clearly with the supporting arguments and with no personal criticism of the author.